Ground Ivy (Creeping Charlie) Control

 Keith's Pro Tips

 "Ground ivy loves shade and moisture.
-Before applying herbicide, make sure to try to trim back shady areas wherever possible.
-Also, get to the bottom of the moisture issue by correcting any drainage problems as well as testing for and correcting any pH problems.
-Another good idea to consider is perhaps changing your grass out to one that is more shade tolerant."
+Before applying herbicide, try to trim back shady areas wherever possible.
+Also, get to the bottom of the moisture issue by correcting any drainage problems and testing for and correcting any pH problems.
+Another good idea to consider is perhaps changing your grass to one that is more shade tolerant."

 Ground Ivy Control: How To Get Rid of Ground Ivy

-Ground Ivy is a common perennial, evergreen weed found across the United States which thrives in shady, moist areas in low-wooded habitats, along roadsides, and in disturbed sites.
+Ground ivy is a common perennial, evergreen weed found across the United States that thrives in shady, moist areas in low-wooded habitats, along roadsides, and in disturbed sites.
 It can easily invade home lawns and quickly crowd out the more desirable turfgrass.
-It's also known as "creeping charlie" because of its tendency to creep along the soil surface and form roots where the leaves join the stem.
-Ground Ivy is regarded as the most common and most difficult-to-control weed problem in residential turf because of how aggressive it can be.
+It's also known as "creeping charlie" because it tends to creep along the soil surface and form roots where the leaves join the stem.
+Ground ivy is regarded as the most common and most difficult-to-control weed problem in residential turf because of how aggressive it can be.

-Ground Ivy is essentially a vine that tends to grow close to the ground and will form a mat-like ground cover if allowed to.
-Having an outbreak of this invader on your lawn is a good indicator that your grass does not have the ideal conditions to thrive and thus, ground ivy thrives instead.
+Ground ivy is a vine that grows close to the ground and will form a mat-like ground cover if allowed.
+An outbreak of this invader on your lawn is a good indicator that your grass does not have the ideal conditions to thrive, and thus, ground ivy thrives instead.

 If you would like to eradicate ground ivy from your lawn, our DIY treatment guide can help.
-The instructions below were put together by our lawn care experts and will show you how to properly kill ground ivy and keep it away.
+Our lawn care experts put together the instructions below and will show you how to kill ground ivy and keep it away properly.

 Identification